Huegoxaga/notes/python/tools-and-packages.md

 - `dataset = datasets.load_iris()` loads a dataset
 - `dataset.data` returns 2D array of data
 - `dataset.target` returns related array of classification labels
+- `data.target_names` returns the names of each class
 - `dataset.feature_names` returns the name of each feature (column) in dataset.data

 ### sklearn.impute